asynkron/tiny/README.md

-# tiny
+# tiny - ~41% smaller than TOON

 The shortest structured data format for LLM usage

-> Roughly 41% fewer tokens than the TOON version.

 This is a response to the TOON format:

-From the TOON examples:
+## From the TOON examples

 ```json
 {